Misdiagnosed Cancer Claims

 With Been Let Down as your Solicitors it’s easy to find out if you are able to seek compensation for negligence.
 Our friendly and experienced Solicitors will discuss your claim with you free of charge.
 Just contact us on the Freephone telephone or via the simple initial contact claim form on our website.
 You will be called back promptly by one of our highly experienced Solicitors to discuss your claim further.

 Unlike many other legal firms, with us you will be speaking to a Solicitor from day one, although all initial consultations will of course be free and at no obligation to yourself.
-We will listen sensitively to the details of your claim, and if we advise that you have a case in negligence with a reasonable chance of success, then we will deal with your claim for you on a ‘No Win No Fee’ basis.
+We will listen sensitively to the details of your claim, and if we advise that you have a case in negligence with a reasonable chance of success, then we will discuss whether we can deal with your claim for you on a ‘No Win No Fee’ basis.

 It is best not to delay in getting the advice you need, you have nothing to lose in contacting us, all calls are no obligation to proceed.
 Get in contact today and find out if you can claim for compensation.